The 6 Project Constraints

-What do you think would happen even if one of these legs do not work as designed, or get stuck in the Martian terrain?
+What do you think would happen if even one of these legs did not work as designed, or got stuck in the martian terrain?

 In simpler words, the robot would not function to the extent that it is supposed to.
 This will impact the Mars mission.

-The 6 project constraints are similar to this 6 legged robot.
-Each leg represents a constraint, and an issue with any of the constraints may impact the entire project -
+The six project constraints are similar to this six-legged robot.
+Each leg represents a constraint and an issue with any of the constraints may impact the entire project.

 Imagine pinching any of the edges of this triangle.
 What would happen to the other two points?
 They get stretched.
 And the area of the triangle gets skewed.

-The same thing happens when any of these 3 core constraints—scope, time (in other words, schedule) and cost, are strained.
-Each will influence the other two - and may result in poor quality of the product.
+The same thing happens when any of these three core constraints—scope, time (in other words, schedule), and cost—are strained.
+Each will influence the other two and may result in poor quality of the product.

-- If QA team finds that quality of deliverable is going bad, more resources may be required.
-This increases the cost (additional resources) and effort to fix the faulty deliverable.
+- If QA team finds that the quality of a deliverable is going bad, more resources may be required.
+This increases the cost—for additional resources—and effort to fix the faulty deliverable.
 This will also increase the time to deliver.

-Managing 6 constraints is as much of an art as science.
-They will test the mettle of project manager.
+Managing six constraints is as much of an art as a science.
+They will test the mettle of the project manager.
 But do not worry, with the knowledge of PMBOK® processes and some support from your organization (PMO), managing these constraints should be a challenge that you enjoy.

 Shivshanker Shenoy is the author of pmexamsmartnotes.com.
-Pmexamsmartnotes.com provides best of the 'tools and techniques' you need to pass PMP certification exam.
-Complete and comprehensive study-guide for working professionals, who are short of time and need simple-to-understand resource for PMP certification exam.
+Pmexamsmartnotes.com provides the best of the "tools and techniques" you need to pass the PMP certification exam.
+It includes a complete and comprehensive study guide for working professionals who are short of time and need simple-to-understand resources for the PMP certification exam.